schananas/reactive-stock-market/README.md

 - Don't block while waiting for response
 - REST should not return projection
 - UI is also a different type of projection - build it using events!
+- Synchronous systems rely on request/response semantics; as in, we invoke a method or RESTful endpoint and expect a response.
+- The caller blocks until receiving a response.
+If the response is delayed or fails, this can lead to resource starvation due to accumulating timeouts.
+At the very minimum, any delay when integrating with third-party systems can cause noticeable latency in our services.
 -
 ### Tests